deesclouds/one-tech-scholarship-program/javascript/README.md

 This is handy when multiple lines of code are written on the same line (which is valid JavaScript, but definitely not recommended!)

+Not adding semicolons to the end of each line can cause bugs and errors in your programs.

+JS has ways to occasionally predict where semicolons should be, like how type coercion can result in some unexpected quirky behavior in JS.

+It's good practice to not depend on it.